Madhav-Kanda/Madhav-Kanda.github.io/_pages/about.md

 ## Research and Work Experience

 - **ASci Summer Intern**, *Aalto University, Finland*
   - Among the 50 students from around the world out of 1600+ applicants who applied for ASci internship program to get selected to work at Aalto University.
-  - Working on Automatic Reparameterization for Bayesian Inference in Prof. Aki Vehtari's group.
+Working on Automatic Reparameterization for Bayesian Inference in Prof. Aki Vehtari's group.
+  -  Modified Hamiltonian Monte Carlo (HMC) to reduce the divergences during sampling by implementing methods for learning non-linear reparameterization alongside the existing linear ones during the warmup phase.
+  - Proposed algorithm performed better then Variationally Inferred Parameterization in terms of effective sample size per gradient evaluations.
+We are expanding its application to more models and comparing it with alternative methods.

 - **Indian Academy of Science Summer Research Fellow**, *Indian Institute of Science (IISc.), Bengaluru*
   - Among the 68 students from the engineering stream out of the 40,000 applicants who applied for the IAS SRFP to get selected to work at IISc.
 Bangalore.
-  - I developed a Deep Convolutional Neural Network (DCNN) utilizing VGG13 as the base architecture to classify the Facial Emotion Recognition (FER) dataset.
-To further improve the results, I implemented various techniques that emphasized the edges in the images.
+  - Developed an algorithm to enhance the pronunciation of numbers based on their context in a Hindi sentence.
+Implemented approach using regular expressions to identify patterns in sentence & predict number's category.

+  - Utilized seq2seq models to transliterate English words into Hindi.
+Subsequently, I enhanced the pronunciation of Indian proper nouns in English by applying phonetic transcription to these transliterated words.

+  - Devised a method to improve the pronunciation of Indian proper nouns in English.
+This approach involved utilizing a seq2seq model to transliterate Hindi words from English and subsequently applying phonetic transcription.

 - **Computer Vision Intern**, *Spyne Ai*
-  - As a computer vision intern at Spyne Ai, my primary focus was on Virtual Try On, where I successfully implemented Generative Adversarial Networks (GAN) models for research purposes.
+  - Performed an in-depth study of existing literature  for the integration of Generative Adversarial Networks (GAN), segmentation maps, and masking for commercial implementation of Virtual Try-On HD research paper.

+  - Acquired hands-on experience by implementing GAN models from scratch using PyTorch, ensuring a practical understanding of the intricacies in bringing the concepts to commercial viability.